High Yield Blue Chips in Sweden: 9.7% CAGR Over 25 Years of Stockholm Exchange Data

 Limitations

 Small blue-chip universe.
 Sweden has fewer mega-cap stocks than the US.
-The top 30 by market cap is a reasonable universe, but sector concentration (industrials, financials) is higher.
+The top 30 by market cap is a reasonable universe, but sector concentration (industrials, financials) is higher than in a 500-stock index.

 Takeaway

 For the US results, see the flagship Dogs of the Dow post.
-For how this strategy performed across all 14 markets, see the global comparison.
+For how this strategy performed across all global markets, see the global comparison.

 Data: Ceta Research (FMP financial data warehouse), 2000-2025.
 Full methodology: METHODOLOGY.md